-With her local school in Cotances not offering any artistic coruses, she first studied literature.
+With her local school in Cotances not offering any artistic courses, Catelin first studied literature.
 She then studied Fine Art at the University of Upper Brittany where she graduated in 1997.
-During this course she became acquainted with a fellow pyupil who had beenm to the Ecole estienne.
+During this course she became acquainted with a fellow pupil who had been to the Ecole Estienne.
 Her passion stirred and with boundless enthusiasm she subsequently went to the Ecole Estienne.
-During her years there, Elsa was taught many art forms but it was engraving which attracted her most.
+During her years there, Catelin was taught many art forms but it was engraving which attracted her most.

 You will find Elsa Catelin's database HERE.